 Townsend Bell started racing go-karts at the age of 12 and spent the next several years competing in regional and national events.
 After studying at UC Santa Barbara, he attended a three-day Skip Barber school in 1996 and decided his future was in racing.
 Armed with ambition and a stack of business cards, he set out to make his dreams a reality.

 Bell secured the necessary funding to contest the Skip Barber Formula Dodge Western Championship in 1997 and began his climb up the racing ladder.
 The wins followed.
-Formula Dodge led to the Barber Dodge Pro Series followed by two years in the Indy Lights Championship.
+After Formula Dodge, Bell raced in the Barber Dodge Pro Series, and then leapt into the Indy Lights Championship for two years.
 It was there that Bell began to draw attention.
 He finished second in the 2000 championship – only nine points behind winner Scott Dixon – and secured the champion's title in 2001 over Dan Wheldon.

 He continued with Patrick Racing in 2002 to contest a nine-race season aboard the Toyota-powered Visteon machine.
 Despite the lack of a teammate in his rookie campaign, Bell managed to impress with a fourth-place finish at Portland and seventh-place drive at Laguna Seca.

 Bell embarked on an overseas foray in 2003 with the championship-winning Arden International team in the 2003 FIA Formula 3000 Championship.
-Amongst a strong field which included Formula 1 driver Vitantonio Liuzzi and Le Mans star Nicolas Minassian, Bell finished second in the rookie standings and became the first American to score an F3000 podium.
+Among a strong field that included Formula 1 driver Vitantonio Liuzzi and Le Mans star Nicolas Minassian, Bell finished second in the rookie standings and became the first American to score an F3000 podium.

 Bell returned stateside in 2004 to compete in the IndyCar Series with Panther Racing and Chevrolet.
-Driving the Menards/Johns Manville Racing entry, he finished half of the 10 races entered in the top-10 with a best result of fifth to become the highest-finishing Chevrolet driver that season.
-He also continued his role as a test driver with BAR/Honda and expanded his commentary work to include Speed Channel's Formula 1 broadcasts.
+Driving the Menards/Johns Manville Racing entry, he finished half of the 10 races entered in the top-10.
+His best result of fifth was the highest finish for his team that season.
+He also continued his role as a test driver with BAR-Honda, and expanded his commentary work to include Speed Channel's Formula 1 broadcasts.

-He has competed in the Indianapolis 500 six times where he finished fourth in 2009 with KV Racing Technology and qualified 4th at Indy in 2011 for Sam Schmidt Motorsports.
+He has competed in the Indianapolis 500 eight times from 2006 through 2014, with the last seven starts coming consecutively.
+Bell has posted a best finish of fourth in 2009 with KV Racing Technology and a best start of fourth in 2011, driving for Sam Schmidt Motorsports.

-In 2012, Bell made his professional sportscar racing debut with Alex Job Racing, winning the prestigious 12 Hours of Sebring on the first attempt.
-He is currently competing full-time in the American LeMans Series with West AJR Ferrari.
+In 2012, Bell made his professional sports car racing debut with Alex Job Racing, winning the prestigious 12 Hours of Sebring on the first attempt.
+He has added to his versatility in racing a Porsche 911 GT3 Cup, Lotus Evora, and Ferrari 458 Italia throughout his sports car career.

 - Birthdate: April 19, 1975